siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 observed reconfiguration as flow.

 To describe energy flow is to describe its continuous redistribution within itself.
-A common name for this directed redistribution is current.
-A scalar field cannot describe that reconfiguration by itself.
-Once repeated registrations are ordered, we write
+A common name for this directed redistribution is *current*.
+Because redistribution has both amount and direction, we write it as a vector field

 $$
-\mathbf{J}(\mathbf{r}, t).
+\mathbf{J}(\mathbf{r}).
 $$

+It is not yet parameterized by time.
+It relates one registered distribution to another.

-The field $u$ tells us how much energy is present.
-The current $\mathbf{J}$ tells us how the present configuration is being reconfigured: the rate and direction at which energy crosses a unit area.
+The energy field $u$ tells us how much energy is present.
+The current $\mathbf{J}$ tells us how one present distribution is reconfigured into another.

-Here $t$ is not a primitive container.
-It is a bookkeeping parameter labeling ordered registrations of one changing present.

-This is not yet the Poynting vector.
-It is the most general current required by local transport.
-The electromagnetic realization comes later.